Learning Dynamic Mechanisms in Unknown Environments: A Reinforcement Learning Approach: Algorithm

 \section{Algorithm}

 In this section, we introduce our proposed algorithm for VCG mechanism learning on linear MDPs (\texttt{VCG-LinMDP}).
-The general learning framework of our algorithm is summarized in Algorithm \ref{algorithm:LMVL}, which is composed of two phases: the exploration phase and the exploitation phase.
-The exploration and exploitation phases are summarized in Algorithm \ref{algorithm:L1}, Algorithm \ref{algorithm:L3}, and Algorithm \ref{algorithm:L4},whose detailed illustration is deferred to the appendix.
+The general learning framework of our algorithm is summarized in Algorithm \ref{algorithm:LMVL}, comprising two phases: the exploration phase and the exploitation phase.
+The exploration and exploitation phases are summarized in Algorithms \ref{algorithm:L1}, \ref{algorithm:L3}, and \ref{algorithm:L4}.